silitics/rugix/www/docs/ctrl/migrating/from-rauc.md

 :::warning

-**The functionality described here is still in development and not fully mature and battle-tested yet.**
+**Some of the functionality described here is still in development and not fully mature and battle-tested yet.**

 :::